 You’ve perhaps heard of companies just as GoDaddy.com and JustHost.com.
 I recommend avoiding large companies because they generally don’t have as good customer service if you need help with your website.
 I use a small company called HawkHost.com which had good reviews online, and I’ve been really happy with them over the past two years.

 I also recommend paying for your domain name and web hosting services from two separate companies.
 Many large companies (such as GoDaddy.com and JustHost.com mentioned above) offer deals for a free domain name for one year with the purchase of a year of web hosting.
 However, the problem is that if you for some reason are unhappy with a web hosting service and want to switch to another company, the old company still has your domain name in a sense even though you’ve paid for it and it’s “yours”.
-It gets complicated to transfer your domain name to another company, and there is always the slight chance you might lose it and be forced to choose a new one (which means you will probably lose all your fans/followers because they would no longer be able to find you at your old domain name).
+To avoid this problem, I recommend following up with a SEO hosting reviews company to prevent yourself from being in a position where it is too complicated to transfer your domain name to another company, and there is always the slight chance you might lose it and be forced to choose a new one (which means you will probably lose all your fans/followers because they would no longer be able to find you at your old domain name).
 For this reason, I think it’s easier to have buy your domain name and hosting through separate services from the beginning.
 I recommend Name.com for buying domain names because they are owned by Google and aren’t likely to go anywhere for a long time.

 * * * * *